CandyVelazco100/CandyVelazco100/README.md

 </p>

 ### Hey there 👋,
 Hello!
 I'm Candy, a systems engineer specializing in web and mobile development, particularly in front-end technologies.
+I also have experience in software analysis and documentation.
 I have a relentless drive for continuous improvement and a deep-seated passion for learning new things.
-I believe firmly in the power of technology and determination to solve everyday problems.

 <h3 align="left"> 🏆 GitHub Trophies</h3>
 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=candyvelazco100&theme=tokyonight&no-frame=true&no-bg=true&margin-w=4" alt="candyvelazco100" /></a> </p>